 - tracking events or interruptions triggered by the output;

-- authenticating the effect on the system after data structure updates;
+- authenticating the effect on the system after data structure updates; and

 - validating resources modified by the API call.

-Tools for automated API testing: top choices
+API testing tools: top choices

-Using an API testing tool, QAs usually either take advantage of its out-of-the-box solutions or develop a customized framework from its components.
+Using an API testing tool, QAs usually either take advantage of out-of-the-box solutions or develop a customized framework from its components.

 Postman is currently one of the most popular tools used in API testing.
 Started as a browser extension for API validation, today with integrated test automation features, Postman is much more than just an HTTP client.

 Verifying the status code to be 201 via Postman

 Postman advantages.
 The tool is praised for ease of use and speed, tons of features, and many integrations.
 It has a friendly UI for constructing requests and reading responses, allowing automated tests to be created quickly.
 Postman runs on local machines so that you can stay in control of your data.
 Using its command-line tool Newman, you can integrate these tests in continuous integration (CI) environments.